THE STORY OF A-SASHI VITAMINS

 MARGARET SHEARER, PARTNER AT BANKI HADDOCK FIORA

 On 21 June 2013 Margaret Shearer, partner at Banki Haddock Fiora ("BHF") acting for Nestlé, sent a letter of demand to (“Christian”) which contained extraterritorial demands and fake threats which were unenforceable (click here to download the letter).

-"Nestlé commenced legal proceedings in Australia to ruin ("A-Sashi") and as a result of Banki Haddock Fiora lawyers incompetence in this matter, they are now no longer listed as the legal representatives for Nestlé trade marks at IP Australia after 15+ years of representation."
+"Nestlé commenced legal proceedings in Australia to ruin ("A-Sashi") and as a result of Banki Haddock Fiora lawyers negligence in this matter, they're now no longer listed as the legal representatives for Nestlé trade marks at IP Australia after 15+ years of representation."